Safi al-Din al-Hilli: Life

 Despite his being one of the most famous poets of his century, the historical record of Al-Hilli's life is often vague.
 Al-Hilli's birth is recorded as 26 August 1278 in most sources, though one of his contemporaries gives his birth as October or November 1279.
-He was born in Hillah, modern-day Iraq, to a Shia Muslim family of the renowned Tayyi tribe.
+He was born in Hillah, Iraq, to a Shia Muslim family of the renowned Tayyi tribe.
 Early in life, after one of his uncles was murdered, Al-Hilli fought in a battle to avenge his death.
 He wrote poems about his family's exploits in this battle, which garnered a lot of attention.

 After he achieved his initial success as a poet, a war broke out, having to leave his wives and his family behind, he was forced to leave Iraq in 1302.
 Around this time, he became the court poet in Mardin, modern-day Turkey, under the Artuqids.
 In his youth he made money mostly through commerce, later in life he made a living by writing eulogies for wealthy princes.

 Al-Hilli died in 1338 or 1349.